oliver-moran/reader/index.md

 Your preferences are stored in your synced browser storage, which you can manage in your Firefox and Chrome preferences.

 The project is entirely open source.
 All of the [source code](https://github.com/oliver-moran/reader) can be read on GitHub.

+---

+Icon [message](https://thenounproject.com/term/message/223770/) by Gregor Cresnar from the Noun Project.